Sambardo/PowerShellPromptHelper/README.md

 [12:24] YOUR TEXT🤘>
 ```

-4. Select-Prompt has some default prompts you might like to use:
-  - Emoji with Title Path: `💪🐚🤘>`
-  - Rocks with Title Path: `PowerShellRocks> `
-  - Simple Time with Title Path: `03:26 > `

   ## Using your own profile
   Load it in, select or set the prompt you want.
 I use the default one, but for the normal PowerShell CLI I have a profile picking a non-emoji prompt.